lzhLab/C2Net/README.md

 If this code or model is useful for your research, please cite:

 Yiqi Wang, Jin Zhang, Ziqi Wang, Zhicai Peng, Xunliang Xu and Liang Zhao.
-Bridging Unknown to Known: Connectivity-Guided Faithful Liver Vessel Segmentation, 2026.
+Learning Vascular continuity for Faithful Liver Vessel Segmentation, 2026.

 ## References
 [1] Soler, L., Agnus, V., Fasquel, J., Moreau, J., Osswald, A., Bouhadjar, M., and Marescaux, J.